‘Professional Smokeshow’ Kindly Myers Ditches Her Bikini For Braless Unbuttoned Look On Instagram

 “I’m burning up,” another admirer gushed.

 Back in 2015, Kindly opened up to Kandy Today when she answered a series of cheeky questions about herself.
-In the sit-down, Myers revealed things about herself such as she possess the odd talent to blow fire.
+In the sit-down, Myers revealed things like her odd talent of blowing fire.

 She also claims that she prefers the beach to the mountains, but that she loves living in Nashville, and that she’s a Ford truck kind of girl.